sim-the-bean/acerola-jam-0/README.md

 ## License

-This game and all its assets are licensed under the terms of the GPLv3 license.
+The source code of this game is licensed under the terms of the GPLv3 license.

+The assets of this game are licensed under the terms of the [Creative Commons BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+### GPLv3

 Copyright (C) 2024 sim_the_bean